Understanding Gastroenteritis: Causes, Symptoms, and Treatment Options

 Causes of Gastroenteritis

 Gastroenteritis is typically caused by a viral or bacterial infection.
 The most common viral culprits are norovirus and rotavirus, which are highly contagious and can spread quickly through close contact with infected individuals, contaminated food or water, or by touching contaminated surfaces.
-Bacterial causes, such as Escherichia coli and salmonella, are less common but can also trigger gastroenteritis.
+Bacterial causes, such as Escherichia coli, Campylobacter, Shigella, Clostridioides difficile (after taking antibiotics), Vibrio cholerae, and Salmonella, and parasitic causes like Giardia lamblia, Cryptosporidium, and Entamoeba histolytica, are less common but can also trigger gastroenteritis.
+Non-infectious causes like toxins (from Staphylococcus aureus and Bacillus cereus) can product similar symptoms, as can some medications, inflammatory bowel disease, or allergies.

 Symptoms of Gastroenteritis